ClawCloudClawCloud.sh

 Running npm install openclaw@latest and getting nothing useful back is a common experience.
 The error messages aren't always obvious, and the gap between "installed" and "actually working" is wider than most tutorials let on.

-There are three failure modes that cover the vast majority of install problems.
+A small handful of failure modes cover the vast majority of install problems.
 Here's what each one looks like and what to do about it.

 npm version issues and old Node.js